 We remained under Britain's jurisdiction until 1 July 1970, when ownership transferred to the Government of Western Australia.
 The change came at a fortuitous time, preceding by a few years the beginning of a new gold boom.
 With the price of gold rising dramatically, we became the focus of renewed interest and opportunity.

 Our new direction was formalised in 1987 with the creation of Gold Corporation by a State Act of Parliament.
-Under a unique agreement with the Commonwealth of Australia's Department of the Treasury, our new operator was empowered to mint and market gold, silver and platinum Australian legal tender coinage to investors and collectors worldwide.
+Under an agreement with the Commonwealth Treasury, our new operator was empowered to mint and market gold, silver and platinum Australian legal tender coinage to investors and collectors worldwide.